geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

 Installing the GeoServer OGC API Features module
 ------------------------------------------------

 #.
-Download the OGC API nightly GeoServer community module from :download_community:`ogcapi-features`.
+Download the OGC API Features zip from the latest release (or nightly build) from :download_extension:`ogcapi-features`.

    .. warning:: Verify that the version number in the filename corresponds to the version of GeoServer you are running (for example geoserver-|release|-ogcapi-features-plugin.zip above).